About This Chapter

 12. How to Complete the Multiplication Sentence

 Multiplication is a skill that can help you save time when you're adding large or small groups of numbers together.
-This lesson will focus on completing multiplication number sentences when different parts are missing.
+This lesson will focus on completing multiplication sentences when the different parts are missing.

 13. Finding the Missing Factor